cowonacid/aframe-stereo-material/README.md

 Main part from the code i bought from oscarmarinmiro https://github.com/oscarmarinmiro/aframe-stereo-component

-The example video is part of a creativ commons movie, created with blender https://www.blender.org/features/projects/
+The example video is part of a creativ commons movie, called "Big Buck Bunny", created with blender https://peach.blender.org